How to Set NDIS Goals

 Knowing how to set appropriate NDIS goals is extremely important when you are applying to the NDIS or preparing for a plan reassessment or review.

-Once you are accepted into the NDIS, you will attend a planning meeting with an NDIS representative, known as a Local Area Coordinator (LAC) or NDIA planner.
+Once you are accepted into the NDIS, you will attend a plan meeting with an NDIS representative, known as a Local Area Coordinator (LAC) or NDIA planner.
 During this meeting, you’ll be asked to provide your short-term and long-term goals that require NDIS supports and funding.

 You may also be coming up for a plan review, where your circumstances, needs, or stage of life have changed.
 This often means you’ll need to set new NDIS goals to reflect what you want to work towards next.